 Median Housing Prices.
 Our house price data comes from a CoreLogic dataset of actual sales transaction prices in Ohio from 1995 through 2021 containing over 7 million

 observations.
 The dependent variable, Median House Price, reflects the median sale price of houses within a specific city and year.
 For example, for the houses sold in Delaware Township during the year 2002, the median sale price was $205,041.
 We take precaution to only include arm’s-length transactions, and we restrict our attention to single-family residential structures for comparability.
-The overall sample mean for the 10-year period from the time of vote considered in this study is $166,082 in constant 2010 dollars with a standard deviation of $372,135 which suggests presence of some outliers.
+The overall sample mean for the 10-year period from the time of vote considered in this study is $166,082 in constant 2010 dollars with a standard deviation of $372,135 which suggests the presence of some outliers.
 Although our use of median sale price addresses outliers, one of our robustness checks drops 1% tails and re- estimates the treatment effects.
 The mean for this winsorized sample is $150,375 in constant 2010 dollars with a standard deviation of $116,020.